sergegithub22/ecommerce/README.md

 # E-commerce Home Page.
 Web-site HTML template.
 ### Description:
-One page site HTML template.
+One page site HTML template.\
+Layout bilded on flex
 ### Used:
  - HTML
  - CSS
- - JS plugins:
+ - JS
-   - 3 menus
+### Third party assets: (thanks to all who made it :pray:)
-   - 4 sliders
+ - Design
-	 - 1 signin popup
+ - JS plugins: all, besides login popup
-   - Button up
- - Flex
- - 2 some free fonts
+ - Free fonts
  > All credits in their files.